Rinita-lab/Todo_App/README.md

 - Removes tasks from TODO App.
 - Updates tasks in TODO App.
 - Toggles between whether a task is completed or not without removing the task.
+- Stores user data in the local storage to implement persistent storage.